Principles of operator algebras: 10c. Type II factors

 In order to discuss the construction of the coupling constant, we will need some further results on the type ${\rm II}$ factors, complementing those that we already have.
 The point indeed is that the class of ${\rm II}$ factors, to be axiomatized later, and with this being not something urgent, comprises, besides the ${\rm II}_1$ factors discussed above, the ${\rm II}_\infty$ factors as well:

 \begin{definition} A ${\rm II}_\infty$ factor is a von Neumann algebra of the form

 with $A$ being a ${\rm II}_1$ factor, and with $H$ being an infinite dimensional Hilbert space. \end{definition}

 We should mention that there are several possible ways of defining the ${\rm II}_\infty$ factors, and the above definition is something rather intuitive, the point being that, once you learn the theory of the ${\rm II}_\infty$ factors, as we will do here, what you remember at the end of the day is what has been said above, $B=A\otimes B(H)$, with $A$ being a ${\rm II}_1$ factor.
-Getting started now, as a technically useful characterization of such factors, we have: